prisma/prisma-examples/accelerate/nuxtjs-starter/README.md

 touch .env
 ```

-Now, open the `.env` file and set the `DATABASE_URL` and `DIRECT_URL` environment variables with the values of your connection string and your Accelerate connection string:
+Now, open the `.env` file and set the `DATABASE_URL` and `DIRECT_URL` environment variables with the values of your Postgres connection string and your Accelerate connection string:

 ```bash
 # .env